fightbulc/moment.php/README.md

     - getMinute()
     - setHour()
     - getHour()
+    - added cloning()
+        - create a new mutable moment based of the given instance
     - added ```getInterval()``` to ```MomentPeriodVo``` to indicate the interval of the given period
         - ```week``` = week of the year
         - ```month``` = month of the year